 Your kid is probably going to masturbate.
 Awful, we know.
-But when that awkward and totally normal day comes, it might just be at the expense of your couch’s virginity.
-Because according to multiple experts (and anecdotal evidence that spans online message boards and popular culture) kids tend to start off masturbating on couch cushions, pillows, and other soft objects you wish they’d keep their genitals away from.
-And the act of desecrating your sofa may start sooner than you think.
+And when that awkward and totally normal day comes, it might just be at the expense of your couch’s virginity.
+According to experts (and quite a lot of horrified parents), kids tend to start with couch cushion, soft object, and pillow masturbation before working their way up to more self-contained acts of onanism.
+And it all starts sooner than parents might hope.

 “Childhood masturbation is remarkably common and has even been observed in utero,” Michael Reitano, a family physician, told Fatherly.
 Reitano says that masturbation may begin as early as age four, and peaks at adolescence when 90 percent of young men partake (and the rest lie).
 The use of a pillow, cushion, or the entire couch is part of that sexual exploration, he says.